Summer Scholars Program

 - $1000 research award for the faculty mentor, deposited directly into their research account

-- A limited number of housing scholarships are available to students who receive financial aid from Tufts.
+- Housing scholarships are available to students who receive financial aid from Tufts.
 This scholarship consists of a room in Hill Hall through first and second Summer Session, as well as a full meal plan.
-These scholarships are awarded based on seniority and financial need.

 The Summer Scholars program is a full-time commitment.
-As such, students are discouraged to pursue full-time employment.
+As such, students may not simultaneously pursue full-time employment.
 Students may work 5-10 hours per week if approved by Anne Moore.
 Additionally, students may not take summer classes or participate in internships while participating in the program.
 Students need to commit to the program full-time for at least ten weeks.

 Each faculty member can only apply with one student.